Shashan4321/Python/README.md

 | Jupyter Notebooks | Jupyter, Colab      | Data science, education               |
 | Online Platforms  | Colab, Replit       | Quick tests, sharing, cloud execution |

+**Python Syntex**

+Execute Python Syntax
+As we learned in the previous page, Python syntax can be executed by writing directly in the Command Line:(python shell/interactive mode)
+Or by creating a python file on the server, using the .py file extension, and running it in the Command Line:(script mode/editor window)